Dwza/PokeBot4/README.md

-## Alright, GitHub Releases seems to fuck me over, i'll move my releases somewhere else.
-Stay tuned!
+## Releases moved to [our forum](http://pokebot.pw)!
+You have to register to download, but it's still free!
 # WE DID IT!
 Working now.
 Download [here](https://github.com/shiftcodeYT/PokeBot3/releases/latest)!

 # Pokemon Go Bot in CSharp